-Actinidic archaea has been described as endosymbionts in humans.
+Neanderthalic actinidic archaea and its synthesized porphyrins can perceive low level of EMF fields as well as internet digital electromagnetic fields.
+This is evidenced by the effect of low level of radioactivity is described from the beach sands of Kerala.
+The incidence of schizophrenia, metabolic syndrome x, malignancy, systemic lupus erythematosis, multiple sclerosis, Alzheimer's diseases, Parkinson's disease, endomyocardial fibrosis, chronic calcific pancreatitis, multinodular goitre, mucoid angiopathy and recurrent viral epidemics is high in the Kerala population exposed to low level of background irradiation.
+Actinidic archaea has been described as endosymbiots in humans.
 Actinidic archaea have a mevalonate pathway and are cholesterol catabolising.
 They can use cholesterol as a carbon and energy source.
 Archaeal cholesterol catabolism can generate porphyrins via the cholesterol ring oxidase generated pyruvate and GABA shunt pathway.
 Archaea can produce a secondary porphyria by inducing the enzyme heme oxygenase resulting in heme depletion and activation of the enzyme ALA synthase.
 The archaea can induce the enzyme heme oxygenase resulting in depletion of heme and induction of ALA synthase.
 This can lead to porphyrinogenesis.
-Low level of electromagnetic fields and geomagnetic fields can induce porphyrin synthesis by inhibiting the enzyme ferrochelatase which has got a ferromagnetic core.
+Low level of terrestrial background radiation can induce porphyrin synthesis by inhibiting the enzyme ferrochelatase which has got a ferromagnetic core.
 Inhibition of ferrochelatase produces deficiency of heme resulting in induction of ALA synthase.
-Low level of EMF can also induce heme oxygenase depleting heme and inducing ALA synthase.
+Low level background radiation can also induce heme oxygenase depleting heme and inducing ALA synthase.
 Porphyrins can undergo autooxidation generating biophotons and a quantal state.
-Porphyrin autooxidation is modulated by low level of electromagnetic fields and geomagnetic fields.
+Porphyrin autooxidation is modulated by low level background radiation.
 Porphyrin microarrays can function as quantal computers storing information and can serve the purpose of extrasensory perception.
-Porphyrins can serve as a two way communicating bridge between digital information storage systems generating low level electromagnetic fields and human systems.
-The low level of EMF produced by digital system enhances porphyrin synthesis and serves the purpose of two way extrasensory perception and communication.
-The porphyrin quantal computers can in turn by biophoton emission modulate digital information storage system.
 Actinidic archaea have been related to the pathogenesis of schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration.
 An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described.
 Porphyrins have been related to schizophrenia, metabolic syndrome x, malignancy, systemic lupus erythematosis, multiple sclerosis and Alzheimer's diseases.
-Porphyrins can mediate the pathogenesis of low level electromagnetic fields inducing the above mentioned disease states.
-A hypothesis regarding the role of porphyrins and quantal perception as well as the role of porphyrins in environmental communication/modulation of digital information storage/processing system is presented.
-The relationship between low level of electromagnetic fields and human disease is highlighted1-5.
+Porphyrins can mediate the pathogenesis of low level background radiation inducing the above mentioned disease states.
+The paper attempts to explore the relationship between low level radioactivity, porphyrin synthesis and disease pathology1-5.
+The above mentioned objectives are studied in the report.